PiGo86/fasthtml-admin/README.md

 This setup provides immediate feedback to users as they type, improving the user experience and reducing form submission errors.

-## Example Application
+## Example Applications

-The library includes an example FastHTML application that demonstrates all the features.
-To run the example:
+The library includes example FastHTML applications that demonstrate all the features:

+### Basic Example

 ```bash
 cd fasthtml-admin